-20% of the Medicare-approved amount.
+20% of the Medicareapproved amount.

-Pulmonary rehabilitation services

-Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.

-\$20 copayment for each pulmonary rehab visit.
+Services that are covered for you Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and a referral for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+What you must pay when you get these services \$20 copayment for each pulmonary rehab visit.
+Prior authorization rules apply Respite care